-Owing to the expected development of results and investments, cash flow for 2019 is expected to be well below the level in the 2018 financial year.
-In summary, the Board of Management believes that the company's liquidity situation will be stable and secure.
+Cash flow for 2020 is forecast to be well below the level in the 2019 financial year with cash flow from operating activities remaining on the level of the reporting year while purchases of investments are expected to increase and cash flow from financing activities to be clearly negative.
+In view of the high liquidity reserves, the Board of Management still believes that the company's liquidity situation will be stable and secure.

-In the field of occupational safety, the Board of Management's aim is to confirm the previous trend towards a reduction in the number of workplace accidents and to further develop the safety culture.
+In the field of occupational safety, the Board of Management's aim is to confirm the previous trend towards a smaller number of workplace accidents and to steadily develop the safety culture further.
 In order to achieve this, appropriate measures have been either put in place or continued.